 These phrases are often in the form of a question.
 As I said, informational keywords might not bring you the most conversions, but why not use the most popular ones for blog articles, which will help the overall visibility of your site and brand?

 The name might sound confusing, but this one is the simplest of them all.
 This type of keyword refers directly to your brand.
 That’s it.

-When users type the name of your brand into the search bar, this means they are familiar with it and they’re performing a navigational search to get to the right address.
+When users type your brand’s name into the search bar, this means they are familiar with it, and they’re performing a navigational search to get to the right address.

 But you can beat your competitors with proper keyword research, and that’s what I’ll present to you right now with a tool called Ahrefs.

 Ahrefs is a very powerful paid tool that’s worth the price.
 It’s mainly known as a “backlink checker,” but we are going to use its other functions, particularly two features related to keyword research.

 First of all, it’s worth mentioning where Ahrefs is taking the data from.
 The smart people at Ahrefs created their own crawling bot that allows them to collect data from the web.
 Because their bot is super efficient, second to Googlebot (according to a study about the best active bots), Ahrefs possesses one of the most impressive databases of keywords, domains, URLs, links, and so on.
 You can find their database’s stats on their site.

 Another aspect I want to present is the keyword metrics provided by Ahrefs.